 Are you trying to start the process of recovery from alcohol addiction?
-You’re taking a crucial first step by putting in your research, so you should be proud of yourself.
+You’re taking a crucial first step by putting in your research about the alcohol detox timeline.

 Many people are scared of the initial recovery period.
 The alcohol detox period can be strenuous and uncomfortable, and people who try to do an alcohol detox at home often fail or get sick.